cakephp/docs/en/views/helpers/form.rst

 The ``end()`` method closes and completes a form.
-Often, ``end()`` will only output a closing form tag, but using ``end()`` is a good practice as it enables FormHelper to insert hidden form elements that :php:class:`Cake\\Controller\\Component\\SecurityComponent` requires:
+Often, ``end()`` will only output a closing form tag, but using ``end()`` is a good practice as it enables FormHelper to insert the hidden form elements that :php:class:`Cake\\Controller\\Component\\SecurityComponent` requires:

 .. code-block:: php